gmarm/AlamofireURLRequestConfigurable/README.md

 }
 ```

-Much more readable, no?
+Much more readable, right?
 With `URLRequestConfigurable`, the URL request's configuration is enforced to be declared in one place and one place only!
-This results in a consistent look across all our Routers, which in return makes our code more readable and clean!
+This results in a consistent look across all our Routers, which in return makes our code more readable!

 Lets look at [another example from Alamofire](https://github.com/Alamofire/Alamofire#api-parameter-abstraction):